 .5 oz Mezcal (Del Maguey Mezcal de Vida)

 Stir and strain into a chilled mason jar with a large ice cube.
 Garnish with a lime twist.

 A savory quality emerged in this drink.
-The pür elderflower is not quite as sweet as St. Germaine.
-If you are using St. Germaine, you should probably use .5 oz, but if you are using pür like I did, you might consider .75.
+The pür elderflower is not quite as sweet as St. Germain.
+If you are using St. Germain, you should probably use .5 oz, but if you are using pür like I did, you might consider .75.
 The elderflower in this ratio cut the bitterness, but it did not contribute as much to the end flavor as I would have liked.

 Even so, the intersection of these three ingredients had a savory, almost bacony quality, It started with Fernet’s bitterness on the sip, gave way to elderflower and agave, and concluded with smoke and menthol.